bernhardAxonIvy/doc/source/concepts/3rd-party-integration/webservice.rst

 :ref:`Webservice <process-kind-webservice>` to your project.
 Define the supported parameters by configuring the :ref:`process-element-web-service-process-start` event.
-Now you can implement the business logic of the web service just a simple as any other process flow.
+Now you can implement the business logic of the web service just as simple as any other process flow.

 Once the service is implemented.
 Start the process engine and hit the